Data Capture Workflow

 The FPGA data capture IP core communicates over the JTAG or Ethernet cable between your FPGA board and the host computer.
 Make sure that the required cable is connected.
-Before capturing data, you can set data types for the captured data, set trigger condition that specifies when to capture the data, and set a capture condition that specifies the data to be captured.
+Before capturing data, you can set data types for the captured data, and set trigger conditions that specify when to capture the data.
 To configure these options and capture data, you can:

 Use the generated System object derived from